 • Photos of outreach events

-• Photos of those people or pets your organization is actively helping
+• Photos of people or animals your organization is actively helping

 • Fun moments from fundraising events